JON DAUPHINÉ, ESQ.

 Elizabeth has a bachelor’s degree in Linguistics and French from Purdue University.
 She currently resides in Washington, D.C. and is a native of Indiana.

-SENIOR DIRECTOR, DEVELOPMENT & COMMUNICATIONS
+VICE PRESIDENT, DEVELOPMENT & COMMUNICATIONS

 Katie Egan Hammer serves as Senior Director of Development and Communications for the Foundation for Financial Planning, developing strategies to engage financial services companies and professionals in FFP’s mission and bring attention to the critical need for pro bono financial planning.
 Prior to joining FFP, Katie served as Senior Director of Mission Advancement at America’s Promise Alliance, where she led the daily operations of the Alliance’s funding partnerships.
 In that role, she was responsible for supporting the CEO and SVP of Mission Advancement in designing and executing America’s Promise’s advancement strategy, and establishing lasting relationships with companies and foundations committed to improving education and opportunity for America’s young people.
 She previously worked in corporate and foundation relations at the John F. Kennedy Center for the Performing Arts and for the Chicago-based Blum-Kovler Foundation.